-Feed-in tariffs that apply from 1 July 2018 to 30 June 2019
+Feed-in tariffs from 1 July 2021 to 30 June 2022

-The 2018-19 'single rate' minimum feed-in tariff is 9.9 cents per kilowatt hour
+The 2021-22 'single rate' minimum feed-in tariff is 6.7 cents per kilowatt hour

 The single rate feed-in tariff applies regardless of the time of day or day of the week.
-This tariff will apply from 1 July 2018.

-The 2018-19 'time varying' minimum feed-in tariff is between 7.1 cents and 29 cents per kilowatt hour
+The 2021-22 'time-varying' minimum feed-in tariff is between 6.1 cents and 10.9 cents per kilowatt hour

 The time-varying tariff for certain times of day is outlined in this table: